Raising Bean: Essays on Laughing and Living

-This new collection springs from the curiosity of Penn's granddaughter, Bean, and from Penn’s own musings as he and Bean interact and grow together in a changing world.
-With sardonic humor, he confronts society’s interest in possessions, fairness, race, and status, drawing on his own family history and Native mythology to chart a way in life where each endeavor is a journey, an opportunity to love, to learn, or to interact, rather than the means to a prize at the end.
+Offered in the oral traditions of the Nez Perce, Native American writer W. S. Penn records the conversations he held with his granddaughter, lovingly referred to as Bean, as he guided her toward adulthood while confronting society's interest in possessions, fairness, and status.
+Drawing on his own family history and Native mythology, Penn charts a way through life where each endeavor is a journey-an opportunity to love, to learn, or to interact-rather than the means to a prize at the end.

 FROM WAYNE STATE UNIVERSITY PRESS

 Through a professional story-teller's sometimes humorous commentary on culture and literature from The Odyssey on, Storytelling in the Digital Age suggests that literature is not an artifact to be studied but a living process.
 Often irreverent, crossing literary and scholarly lines, W.S.
 Penn aims to discover what literature does for an imaginatively engaged reader.
 Aimed to amuse, provoke, and propose ideas, this book makes bold new statements about what it means to be human through an interrogation of a variety of stories told and re-told over thousands of years.

 "Original in its observations, its tone, and its attractively quirky manner, Storytelling in the Digital Age is a project of great significance...Penn's style is informal, sometimes chatty - although admirably very far from chummy...a very strong piece of work."

 The noted Nez Perce fiction writer and critic W. S. Penn turns his wry and penetrating gaze on the state of modern Native life and literature and considers how modern scholarship has affected the ways Natives and others see themselves and their world.
 The result is a uniquely frank, witty, and unsettling critique of contemporary theory and its ability to come to terms with the real lives and literatures of Natives in North America.